botworld-wiki/beatburger.github.io/pages/arena.md

 layout: breadcrumbs
 permalink: /arena
-title: The Arena
+title: Arena Guide
 description: "The Arena, where Masters and Botmasters are waiting for you to challenge them!
 Everything you need to know about it to have great success in Botworld Adventure!"
 breadcrumbs:
   Botworld: "/#botworld"

 ---

-# The Arena
+# Arena Guide

 <ul class="page-toc toc-block-list links">
   <li class="toc-block-entry" ><a href="#solo-arena">Solo Arena</a></li>